We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 Safflower (Baldy)

-Safflower is a drought tolerant, annual, warm season broadleaf that can be seeded in cool soils.
-Safflower is exceptional at breaking hard pans, encouraging water and air movement into the soil profile, as well as scavenging nutrients from depths unavailable to most agronomic crops.
-It is capable of doing this due to its impressive taproot which has been observed to grow 8-10 feet in ideal conditions.
-Safflower provides excellent forage for grazing but most varieties become prickly with maturity, rendering the plants unpalatable for livestock.
-Baldy safflower is one of the world's first spineless safflower varieties and has been developed specifically for grazing and cover crops.
+Safflower is a drought tolerant, warm season broadleaf that provides excellent forage for livestock.
+Most varieties or safflower become prickly with maturity, rendering the plants unpalatable for livestock, but Baldy Safflower is a spineless variety developed specifically for grazing and cover crops.
 Baldy can be handled with bare hands even at maturity and is palatable for livestock grazing.
+In addition to it's grazing capabilities, safflower is exceptional at breaking hard pans, encouraging water and air movement into the soil profile, as well as scavenging nutrients from depths unavailable to most agronomic crops.
+It's impressive taproot which has been observed to grow 8-10 feet in ideal conditions.
 Green Cover Seed owns the exclusive marketing rights for Baldy spineless safflower.

 Phacelia